tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-10.md

 ## III.
 How do we download the data?

-- What we want to do is this -> to take a user request, and update part of the page (asynchronously) by exchanging small amounts of data with a server behind the scenes, without having to reload the whole page.
+- What we want to do is this **->** to take a user request, and update part of the page (asynchronously) by exchanging small amounts of data with a server behind the scenes, without having to reload the whole page.
-- The above concept is called in the web world by this term *Ajax* - https://en.wikipedia.org/wiki/Ajax_(programming)
+- The above concept is called in the web world by this term - *Ajax* - https://en.wikipedia.org/wiki/Ajax_(programming)
 - **Ajax** was derived from an earlier acronym *AJAX*, which stood for **A**synchronous **J**avaScript **A**nd **X**ML.
 The acronym fell out of favor because we now commonly retrieve other data formats besides XML.

-In this class we will simplify the process of retrieving remote data by using the `jQuery.ajax` method of the jQuery library.
-This method will work well cross-platform, and abstracts away the details of what's happening.
+In this class we will simplify the process of retrieving remote data by using the `jQuery.ajax()` method of the jQuery library.
+This method will work well cross-platform, and abstracts away (for better or worse) the details of what's actually happening in the browser.

 Behind the scenes, the actual browser APIS and being used by jQuery include these: